ZexiLee/about-zexili/_pages/about.md

   - /about.html
 ---

 I am now pursuing my Ph.D. career in *Artificial Intelligence* in College of Computer Science and Technology, *Zhejiang University*, China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/).
 Before that, I received my bachelor degree in *Engineering* from Zhejiang University (ZJU); meanwhile, I obtained an *honorary undergraduate degree* from Chu Kochen Honors College of ZJU.
-My main research interests lie in **Collaborative Machine Learning** and **Big Data Governace**.
+My main research interests lie in **Collaborative and Distributed Machine Learning** and **Trustworthy and Generalized Deep Learning**.

 ## Contact
 Email: zexi.li\[at\]zju.edu.cn / tomleeze\[at\]gmail.com